dair-iitd/KBI/README.md

 |F+Complex(AS)|16.84|11.48|26.42|
 |F+Complex(RAL)|67.46|56.00|85.80|

-Following are scores obtained from pytorch implementation.
-Note that they are much better than the model trained using keras(theano) framework.
+Following are scores obtained from pytorch implementation of 200 dim models.
+Note that even 100 dim model perform better than the model trained using keras(theano) framework with 100 dim embedding.

 | Model | -- | FB15K |--  |
 | -----|-- |---|--|